-Also definitely check out the job search function that we’re now also hosting, as a starting point for your search!
+Also definitely check out the job search function as a starting point for your search!

 For an employer to hire a non-EU citizen, they typically have to jump through more hoops than the straightforward process of hiring a German or EU national.

-If you’re approaching your job search from a position of entitlement, thinking that because you have a Masters degree and relevant experience in your field then somebody should automatically see the light and hire you, then I’m afraid I have some bad news for you.
+Are you maybe approaching your job search from a position of entitlement?
+If you have a Masters degree and relevant experience in your field then it doesn’t necessarily mean that somebody should automatically see the light and hire you.

 The German jobs market doesn’t work like that.